LayeredQuack/Yu-Gi-Oh-BP-Plus-Format/README.md

 # Yu-Gi-Oh-BP-Format-
 A Ban list that tries to capture the power level of Yu-Gi-Oh decks from 2012.
 All Link Monsters are banned

+# Version 1.0.2
+- Updated to latest sets and structures
+- added python scripts to automatically update format

 # Version 1.0.1
 - Penguin Architype is unlimited
 - Legendary Fisherman support increased from limited